fcaliquaglia/reanalysis_thaao_iwv/README.md

 > drought forecasting.
 The temporal and spatial resolution of this dataset, the period covered in time, as well as the
 > fixed grid used for the data distribution at any period enables decisions makers, businesses and individuals to access
 > and use more accurate information on land states.

+# Useful bibliography
+Value of the Copernicus Arctic Regional Reanalysis (CARRA) in representing near-surface temperature and wind speed in the north-east European Arctic, 10.33265/polar.v41.8002

+- Batrak, Yurii, Bin Cheng, and Viivi Kallio-Myers.
+"Sea ice cover in the Copernicus Arctic Regional Reanalysis."
+The Cryosphere 18.3 (2024): 1157-1183.
+- Køltzow, Morten, et al. "Value of the Copernicus Arctic Regional Reanalysis (CARRA) in representing near-surface temperature and wind speed in the north-east European Arctic."
+Polar Research 41 (2022).
+- [OCEANO, no CARRA] Xie, Jiping, et al. "Quality assessment of the TOPAZ4 reanalysis in the Arctic over the period 1991–2013."
+Ocean Science 13.1 (2017): 123-144.

 # THAAO reference instruments